-To join the Boxing Academy you will need to be studying a BTEC Level 3 Sport Performance and Excellence Diploma alongside an NVQ Diploma in Achieving Excellence in Sports Performance.
-Please read the the full details about the BTEC Level 3 Sport Performance and Excellence Diploma
+To join the Boxing Academy you will need to be studying the VTCT Level 3 Sports Studies course alongside an NVQ Diploma in Achieving Excellence in Sports Performance.
+Please read the the full details about the VTCT Level 3 Sports Studies

 Why should I choose this course?

-- You are a talented young boxer, aged 16 to 18, with an unwavering commitment to the sport
+- You are a talented boxer, aged 16-18, with an unwavering commitment to the sport

-- You have sound experience of boxing, either through your school or club
+- You have sound experience of boxing, through competing at your local boxing club

 - You have what it takes to be identified by the Amateur Boxing Association of England (ABAE) as having elite potential